C3La-NS/ChatX/README.md

 <h2>Main features:</h2>
 <li>Flat file storing</li>
 <li>Easy installation</li>
 <li>Modest.
-Don't need a bunch of dependencies, does not load your hosting resources too much</li>
+Doesn't need a bunch of dependencies, does not load your hosting resources too much</li>
-<li>Works well with any websites (more improvement to come)</li>
+<li>Works well with any websites (more improvements to come)</li>
 <li>Compact and modern look</li>
 <li>Draggable, ability to remember coordinates on the page</li>
 <li>Autoloads new shouts through JSON every 15 sec on slow track and every 5 sec on fast track (customizable)</li>
-<li>Slow & fast track is togglable through chat settings, stored in LocalStorage</li>
+<li>Slow & fast tracks are togglable through chat settings, stored in LocalStorage</li>
 <li>Also provides manual refresh button</li>
 <li>Nick-name is stored in LocalStorage, not cleared on submit anymore.</li>
 <li>Loads 20 recent shouts (customizable)</li>